Tron Legacy Preview: Is CGI the Window to the Soul?

 The countdown has begun…

-29 days and counting until the official launch of the Forgotten Flix blog, a place where I will be waxing poetic (okay, maybe not “poetic,” but I will occasionally use iambic pentameter) about movies both old and new, trying to increase awareness of . . . → Read More: The countdown has begun…
+Tweet by Joel G. Robertson 29 days and counting until the official launch of the Forgotten Flix blog, a place where I will be waxing poetic (okay, maybe not “poetic,” but I will occasionally use iambic pentameter) about movies both old and new, trying to increase awareness of those diamonds (and cubic zirconia) in the rough that the popular culture…

 Share